sihabsafin/NLP/versemind-next-word-generator/README.md

-# 🎭 LSTM Next-Word Text Generator (Shakespeare Style)
+# 🎭 VerseMind — LSTM-Powered Next-Word Language Generator

 An end-to-end NLP project that uses a **Simple LSTM neural network with word embeddings** to predict and generate the next word in a text sequence.